Share taxi: Philippines

 The most popular means of public transportation in the Philippines as of 2007, jeepneys were originally made out of US military jeeps left over from World War II and are known for their color and flamboyant decoration.
-Today the jeepneys are built by local body shops from a combination of prefabricated elements (from handful Filipino manufacturers) and improvisation and in most cases equipped with "surplus" or used Japanese SUV or light truck engines, drive train, suspension and steering components (from recycled vehicles in Japan).
+The jeepneys are built by local automobile repair shops from a combination of prefabricated elements (from a handful of Filipino manufacturers) and improvisation and in most cases equipped with "surplus" or used Japanese SUV or light truck engines, drive train, suspension and steering components (from recycled vehicles in Japan).

-They have not changed much since their post-war creation, even in the face of an increased access to pre-made vehicles, such as minibuses.
+They have not changed much since their post-war creation, even in the face of increased access to pre-made vehicles, such as minibuses.
 However, due to the government's Public Utility Vehicle Modernization Program, Jeepneys and other modes of transportation must comply to the newer Philippine National Standards which is more compliant with international standards.

 Older jeepneys have the entrance on the back, and there is space for two people beside the driver (or more if they are small) while the modern jeepneys have two doors on the right side of the vehicle.
 The back cab of the Jeepney is equipped with two long bench seats along the sides and the people seated closest to the driver are responsible for passing the fare of new passengers forward to the driver and the change back to the passenger.
 The start and end point of the jeepney route is often a jeepney terminal, where there is a queue system so only one jeepney plying a particular route is filled at a time, and where a person helps the driver to collect fares and fill the vehicles with people, usually to more than comfortable capacity.

 Preferring to leave only when full and only stop for a crowd of potential passengers, riders can nonetheless disembark at any time; and while jeepneys ply fixed routes, these may be subject to change over time.
 New ones may need approval from a Philippine transport regulator.
 Jeepney stations do exist.

 Another share taxi that is also common in the Philippines is the UV Express which uses Compact MPVs and vans as its form factor.
-These vehicles seat 10-18 people and charges additional 2 Philippine peso per kilometer (as of 2013).
+These vehicles seat 10–18 people and charge an additional 2 Philippine peso per kilometer (as of 2013).